a) Accommodation & Activities

 Most days the rail service stops and starts at Pukerangi, 20 kms south of Middlemarch.
 A number of road shuttle services run between Middlemarch and Pukerangi (Google Middlemarch-Pukerangi Transfers).
 Keen cyclists and those with electric assist bikes often ride these 20km, with quite a few making a detour to visit Sutton Salt Lake, New Zealand's only inland salt water lake.

 Your bike hire company will organise to have your luggage transported from one overnight stop to the next.

-Hire pedal and hire electric assist bikes (e-bikes) are equipped with pannier bags for you to pack with extra clothing layers (you never know what the weather may do ... so please travel prepared) or to carry layers you’ll find yourself removing as the day heats up.
+Hire pedal and hire electric assist bikes (e-bikes) are equipped with pannier bags to carry extra clothing layers (you never know what the weather may do ... so please travel prepared) or to stuff in layers you’ll find yourself removing as the day heats up.

 And don’t forget drinking water.
 Take lots, and if you do need to refill, call into a trailside pub or café rather than use stream or other water – it could be a bit dodgy.
 Because water is so scarce in this part of New Zealand, there may be a small charge to refill a water bottle.

 Before moving on to our suggested itineraries, we recommend paying a visit to our FAQ page.
 Simply click www.otagorailtrail.co.nz/faqs